lucky-media/guidelines/pages/team.md

 > We even have our own bot with many custom commands.
 It's our favorite Discord friend.

-## Working Hours
+## Working Hours and Effective Work
 We have flexible working hours, where each employee can decide when to start working according to their needs and daily routine.
-Our employees begin their work between:
-- 8 am and 10 am (full-time)
-- 10 am and 1 pm (part-time)

 ### Effective Work
 No, it's not the total hours we do programming.
 There is a lot of work throughout the day that isn't